cardoner1993/masterisfprojects/README.md

 Install requirements.txt file with pip install -r requirements.txt

 # First approach.

+The goal for the first DEMO is to show how label flipping can degradate model peformance.
+For this approach we have corrupted a percentage of the training data.

-For the first approach a Dataset from Kaggle containing features from pe (portable executable) files have been analyzed.
+For the first approach a Dataset from Kaggle containing features from pe (portable executable) files has been used.

 https://www.kaggle.com/datasets/amauricio/pe-files-malwares/data